Skip to main content

 Common gaps to watch for

 • postCreateCommand -- use post_create_command in [container] config.
-For git identity, use .aibox-home/.config/git/config instead.
+For git identity, prefer .aibox-home/.config/git/config.

-• VS Code extensions/settings -- use vscode_extensions in [container] config to add project-specific extensions.
+• VS Code extensions/settings -- the generated devcontainer.json works with VS Code Dev Containers.
 For project-specific settings, keep a .vscode/settings.json.

-• Third-party CLI tools (Gemini, Jules) -- install via extra_packages or mount from host via extra_volumes.
+• Third-party CLI tools (Gemini, Jules) -- mount from host via [[container.extra_volumes]], or add installation to post_create_command.

 Build and Start